nordlow/compiler-benchmark/README.md

 have to deal with forward declarations and thereby limiting the parsing (and memory allocation) scope to a single function.

-The compilers `vox` `dmd` are, by a large margin, the fastest.
-2 times faster than its closers competitor, `tcc`.
+The Tiny C compiler (TCC) (`tcc`) is by a large margin, the fastest, closely followed by Vox and D's `dmd`.
 Note that Vox is an experimental language.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).